HomeblogsDiseasesTop 4 Causes of Ringworm Disease

 • outer layer of skin.

-Dermatophytes target the scalp, skin, hair, and nails as these are the only regions of the body that contain sufficient keratin to entice them.
+Dermatophytes target the scalp, skin, hair, and nails as these are the only body regions that contain sufficient keratin to entice them.

 Dermatophytes are microscopic spores that can live on the skin’s surface for months.
-They are extremely tough and can survive in the soil as well as on towels, combs, and other household items.
+They are adamant and can survive in the soil and on towels, combs, and other household items.

 Dermatophyte spores can be transmitted from: